-Panel: Docs Should Focus On Preventing Depression In Pregnant Women, New Moms
+Panel: Doctors Should Focus On Preventing Depression In Pregnant Women, New Moms

-On Tuesday, the U.S. Preventative Services Task Force release new draft recommendations saying that physicians should screen pregnant women and new moms to identify those who are at risk of becoming depressed, so they can be treated before they show symptoms, and possibly prevent them from becoming diagnosed with depression.
+The U.S. Preventive Services Task Force has released new draft recommendations saying that physicians should screen pregnant women and new moms to identify those who are at risk of becoming depressed, so they can be treated before they show symptoms and a diagnosis of depression can be averted.

-The recommendations say physicians should look for these risk factors: a history of depression, current depressive symptoms (like sadness, hopelessness about the future, lack of sleep, etc.), and socioeconomic risk factors like being low-income, very young, or a single parent.
+The recommendations say physicians should look for these risk factors: a history of depression, current depressive symptoms (like sadness, hopelessness about the future, lack of sleep, etc.), and socioeconomic risk factors like being low income, very young or a single parent.

-"We do know that women who've had depression before or have family members who have depression, or who currently have elevated symptoms are at risk," says says Karina Davidson, a professor of Medicine and Psychiatry, Columbia University Medical Center, and a volunteer member of the task force.
+"We do know that women who've had depression before or have family members who have depression or who currently have elevated symptoms are at risk," says Karina Davidson, a professor of medicine and psychiatry at the Columbia University Medical Center, and a volunteer member of the task force.

-"We also know that there are [other] risk factors for developing depression, like a history of abuse, or recent life stress, or extreme social isolation, as well as a number of others that a physician should be thinking about when they're meeting with a patient to decide whether this person may be at an increased risk for developing depression."
+"We also know that there are [other] risk factors for developing depression, like a history of abuse or recent life stress or extreme social isolation, as well as a number of others that a physician should be thinking about when they're meeting with a patient to decide whether this person may be at an increased risk for developing depression."

-The risk of developing depression is high — about one in seven pregnant women and new mothers suffers from depression during pregnancy or in the year following childbirth.
+The risk of developing depression is high — about 1 in 7 pregnant women and new mothers suffers from depression during pregnancy or in the year after childbirth.
 And for some groups of women, the rate is even higher.

-"There's subpopulations of women, like adolescents, women veterans and women of socioeconomically disadvantaged status, where the rates are as high as one in three," says Tiffany Moore Simas, an associate professor of obstetrics and gynecology at the University of Massachusetts Medical School.
+"There's subpopulations of women, like adolescents, women veterans and women of socioeconomically disadvantaged status, where the rates are as high as 1 in 3," says Tiffany Moore Simas, an associate professor of obstetrics and gynecology at the University of Massachusetts Medical School.
 "So it's really extraordinarily common."

-In 2016, the task force recommended that physicians screen women for perinatal depression — depression in women during pregnancy and in the year after childbirth — and refer the depressed women to Cognitive Behavior Therapy.
+In 2016, the task force recommended that physicians screen women for perinatal depression — depression in women during pregnancy and in the year after childbirth — and refer the depressed women to cognitive behavior therapy.
 The American College of Obstetrics and Gynecology also recommends screening pregnant women for depressive symptoms.

-For the new recommendations, Davidson and fellow members of the task force reviewed existing studies and found that two kinds of talk therapy — Cognitive Behavior Therapy (CBT) and Interpersonal Therapy (IPT) — can prevent depression in at-risk women.
+For the new recommendations, Davidson and fellow members of the task force reviewed existing studies and found that two kinds of talk therapy — cognitive behavior therapy (CBT) and interpersonal therapy (IPT) — can prevent depression in at-risk women.

 "The really big news is that counseling to prevent depression in women who're at risk works," says Davidson.
 And "counseling doesn't cause increased anxiety, and it doesn't hurt in any way.
 So that we thought was good news."

-While CBT works by changing a patient's thought patterns and behaviors, IPT helps a patient improve relationships by helping them improve their communication skills, she says.
+CBT works by changing a patient's thought patterns and behaviors, and IPT helps a patient improve relationships by helping them improve their communication skills, she says.

 "We saw depressive symptoms went down and the chances of developing depression went down if you received some of these counseling techniques."